XronosSchedulingLtd/schedulerinstallationdocs/ruby.rst

 Ruby
 ----

-The application currently uses Ruby version 2.1.10, which is slightly out of date, but not much.
-It would probably work fine with any later one, but for now we want a fully predictable environment.
+The application currently uses Ruby version 2.3.6 - at the time of writing the latest point release in the 2.3 branch.
+It has not yet been fully tested using Ruby 2.4.

 To install the necessary Ruby, use the following command.
 It can take a few minutes to complete, depending on the speed of your